CarlJNash/CarlJNash.github.io/_tabs/experience.md

 - Involved in developing medical study apps for tracking participant involvement and gathering participant motion and sound for data analysis.
 Data was used for researching Alzheimer's and Parkinson’s diseases.
 - Extensive documentation and strict regulatory compliance for data security, privacy and audit logging purposes.
-Worked closely with Roche’s delivery team to ensure key deliverables achieved in accordance with strict project objectives.
+- Worked closely with Roche’s delivery team to ensure key deliverables achieved in accordance with strict project objectives.

 ### Cutitronics — Senior iOS Engineer

 _Technology company focused on skin care and beauty._

-- Solo developer on an 8-week project to deliver a fully working app for gathering user information.
+- Solo developer on an 8-week project.
+- The app was designed to allow trained professionals to gather patient information and skin characteristics.
-- Worked with low-level camera APIs to configure the device camera to the client’s specific requirements.
+- Worked with low-level camera APIs to configure the device camera to specific requirements for capturing raw images of the patients skin.
+- Uploaded this data securely to the clients (AWS) storage for processing.

 ### [Apex Rides](https://apexrides.com) — Lead iOS Engineer

 _Smart exercise bike with companion app._

-- One of two developers delivering a companion app for Apex’s exercise bike.
+- One of two developers delivering the firs release of a companion app for Apex Rides exercise bike.
 - Implemented Bluetooth mesh connectivity between the bike and app, which provided live telemetry data from the bike such as speed, power and cadence.
 - Responsible for app architecture, investigating service providers (e.g. video hosting), and designing and building app features.
 - Regular communication with founders and hardware suppliers.